Frex: dependently-typed algebraic simplification: Supplementary Evaluation: Usability and Interactive Development

-\paragraph{Quantitative evaluation} \idris{} encourages interactive, type-driven development, thus it is important that the checker is responsive after changing the program.
-Following~\citet{nielsen:usability}, our \idris{} implementation aims for response times under one second, and we consider a response time of over 10 seconds when type checking a modification to \Frexlib{} client-code to be a bug in \idris{}.
+\idris{} encourages interactive, type-driven development, so it is important that the checker is responsive when the user modifies the program.
+Following~\citet{nielsen:usability}, our \idris{} implementation aims for response times under one second, and we treat a response time of over 10 seconds when type checking a modification to \Frexlib{} client code as a bug.

 \pgfplotstableread[col sep = comma]{csv/1vars_commutative.csv}\OneVarCommutativeData \pgfplotstableread[col sep = comma]{csv/1vars_noncommutative.csv}\OneVarNoncommutativeData \pgfplotstableread[col sep = comma]{csv/5vars_commutative.csv}\FiveVarCommutativeData \pgfplotstableread[col sep = comma]{csv/5vars_noncommutative.csv}\FiveVarNoncommutativeData \pgfplotstableread[col sep = comma]{csv/10vars_commutative.csv}\TenVarCommutativeData \pgfplotstableread[col sep = comma]{csv/10vars_noncommutative.csv}\TenVarNoncommutativeData \pgfplotstableread[col sep = comma]{csv/15vars_commutative.csv}\FifteenVarCommutativeData \pgfplotstableread[col sep = comma]{csv/15vars_noncommutative.csv}\FifteenVarNoncommutativeData